 If your new KitchenAid Artisan stand mixer is not mixing the batter properly, or you find the beater does not come close to the sides or bottom of the bowl while mixing, don't fret.
 While this can be annoying, it's not a product flaw.
 It is just a sign that you may have to make a small adjustment when setting up your mixer.

 The reason you may have to adjust your mixer is that during the manufacturing process, KitchenAid stand mixers are set for the beaters to just clear the bowl when mixing.
 However, this clearance may need to be adjusted so that the beaters are closer to the bowl during the mixing process, without coming into contact with the bottom or sides of the bowl.
 When the mixer is adjusted properly, the mixing action pulls all the batter in from the sides and bottom of the bowl, leaving minimal scraping required.

 How to Adjust Your Mixer

-You should use the flat beater to make this adjustment to ensure it just clears the bowl.
-If you've over-or-under corrected, the bowl may not lock properly in place, or you may hear the beater hit the sides or bottom of the bowl.
+When testing your adjustment, you should use the flat beater to ensure it just clears the bowl.
+If you've over- or under-corrected, the bowl may not lock properly in place, or you may hear the beater hit the sides or bottom of the bowl.
 If this happens, you may have to counter the adjustment slightly to correct it.
 These instructions also work to properly seat a BeaterBlade mixer attachment on your KitchenAid mixer.

 Having the beater in the correct position is very important.
-If the beater hits the bowl, it could become chipped and the finish will affect cleaning and can also cause problems with the mixer motor.
+If the beater hits the bowl, the finish could get chipped, which will affect cleaning, and this added stress can also cause problems with the mixer motor.